Eastern Pacific Red Octopus

 Diet: The Eastern Pacific Red Octopus consume clams, crabs, and scallops.
 They have the ability to inject venom to kill prey which helps them to separate the flesh from shell.
 They also utilize their sharp beak to pry open shells.
 They normally gather and collect their food and take it “home” to consume it.
 Piles of shells of their prey can be found near their “home.”
 Their planktonic larvae stage consumes krill.

 Reproduction and Life Cycle: The Eastern Pacific Red Octopus mate in late winter and early spring, followed by spawning in intertidal areas.
 The female octopi protect and groom the larvae until they hatch at six to eight weeks.
-Their larvae are small, being approximately 3-4 millimeters across, and capsule-shaped with cord-like stalks.
+Their larvae are small, being approximately 3 to 4 millimeters across, and capsule-shaped with cord-like stalks.
 The males die after mating and the females die after their larvae hatch.
 Although the young can swim and forage for food immediately after hatching, their mortality rate is approximately 90%.

 Behavior: When threatened, the Eastern Pacific Red Octopus can release a reddish-brown ink, or sepia, to distract or threaten its predator.
 They can also burrow into sand plains to hide itself.